Spring Potato Salad with Vinegar and Dill

 Potato salad with peas…say wha?
 I know, it’s kind of weird.
-It’s also completely out of the norm for me; I usually go for creamy potato salad with hard boiled eggs and pickles.
-But then I tried a vegan version with peas and fresh dill in a vinegar dressing at Citra Grill and I was surprised that something so simple could taste so good.
+It’s also completely out of the norm for me.
+I usually go for creamy potato salad with hard boiled eggs and pickles, but recently I tried a vegan version with peas and fresh dill tossed in a lemon vinaigrette at Citra Grill and I was shocked that such a simple combination could taste that good.

-I liked it so much that I had to recreate it for you but I decided to add onion because I love the colorful spring onions at the market right now.
+In fact, I liked it so much that I had to recreate it for you, but I decided to add onion because I’m in love with the colorful spring onions at the market right now.
+What can I say?
 I’m a sucker for pretty onions.

 Plus, the lack of dairy means you don’t have to worry about keeping it refrigerated.
 Can we say, perfect picnic food?

 A little fresh air with some sunshine and potato salad does wonders for the soul.